-When it comes to Jigsaw, this movie has two separate stories in one film.
+When it comes to Jigsaw this movie has two separate stories in one film.
 One story follows a group of people who wake up to discover they have been chosen to play Jigsaw’s tests, while the other story follows a group of detectives and the medical crew who discover bodies turning up around the city.
 As the detectives investigate the bodies, all signs points to a well know suspect: John Kramer, aka Jigsaw.
-The problem is… Jigsaw has been dead for 10 years…
+The problem is Jigsaw has been dead for ten years.

-But, in a nutshell, when it comes to the script and story… Jigsaw feels like just another Saw film, but thankfully with a lot less gore.
-The film tries to create new paths and directions, but some of the explanations (such as the film’s ending and twists) can be challenging and far fetched to accept.
-As the game progresses, it seems as though Jigsaw knew exactly who would be involved in each level of the test and could predict every part of the game.
+But, in a nutshell, when it comes to the script and story, Jigsaw feels like just another Saw film, but thankfully with a lot less gore.
+The film tries to create new paths and directions, but some explanations (such as the film’s ending and twists) can be challenging and far-fetched to accept.
+As the game progresses, it seems as though Jigsaw knew exactly who would be involved in each test level and could predict every part of the game.
 It seems too much to accept that Jigsaw knew certain people would make certain choices.

-Overall, Jigsaw is a film that aims to reignite a once-popular horror franchise but sadly doesn’t take the series a new or deeper level.
-In regards to both plot and script, it’s pretty much the same old story with a similar tone and end twist.
-I will gladly admit this is an improvement to the previous instalments in the Saw franchise, but even seeing this film being done by some of my favourite directors I couldn’t help feeling after the film that I wished I could have seen something bigger with more creativity or perhaps that the scriptwriters had done something completely daring to the series rather than just utilise the same methods already used in the other films.
+Overall, Jigsaw is a film that aims to reignite a once-popular horror franchise but sadly doesn’t take the series to a new or deeper level.
+Regarding plot and script, it’s pretty much the same old story with a similar tone and end twist.
+I will gladly admit this is an improvement to the previous instalments in the Saw franchise, but even seeing this film being done by some of my favourite directors, I couldn’t help feeling after the film that I wished I could have seen something bigger with more creativity or perhaps that the scriptwriters had done something completely daring to the series rather than utilise the same methods already used in the other films.